 A system explainer built from country metadata, linked institutions, office timelines, elections, and parties.

-Russia operates under a super-presidential republic system in the current dataset.
+Russia operates under a federal semi-presidential republic system in the current dataset.

-Russia is tracked in PoliticaHub as a super-presidential republic, which gives the page a baseline answer to how executive and legislative authority are arranged.
+Russia is tracked in PoliticaHub as a federal semi-presidential republic, which gives the page a baseline answer to how executive and legislative authority are arranged.

 169 parties are connected to Russia, giving this system page a party-system layer rather than treating institutions in isolation.